Energy-Efficient Coalition Formation in Sensor Networks: a Game-Theoretic Approach: Detailed CGTC Algorithm

 \section{Detailed CGTC Algorithm}

-In this section, we elaborate CGTC algorithm.
-Basically, coalition formation in the far region is performed with the objective of data gathering and transmitting to the BS.
-On the other hand, in the vicinity region, coalitions are formed in order to appropriately handle the data relying task imposed by farther coalitions.
-Note that the area division is performed once at first of the network deployment by the BS through broadcasting a \textit{REG-DEC} message throughout the network.
-We first explain coalition formation in the far region.
+In this section, we explain CGTC algorithm in detail.
+The coalition formation in the \textit{far} region is performed with the objective of data gathering and transmitting to the BS.
+On the other hand, in the \textit{vicinity} region, coalitions are formed in order to appropriately handle the data relying task imposed by farther coalitions.
+Fig.~\ref{fig:tracking} illustrates a layout of CGTC architecture.
+Note that the area division is performed once at the beginning of the network deployment by the BS through broadcasting a \textit{REG-DEC}, which is a light packet with few bytes about network partitioning, throughout the network.
+We first explain coalition formation in the \textit{far} region.